Foster Care

 However, not all kinship care situations are informal.
 In the case of fictive kin care, there is usually an official process to go through.

 • Apply with an organization - Most foster care organizations also help those looking to become fictive kin caregivers.
-If you meet the requirements of a foster parent in your state, you can apply!
+If you meet the requirements of a foster parent in your state, you can apply.
+For example, Mentor Foster Care provides therapeutic fostering to children in need who are living with certain disorders or disabilities.

 • Pass a home study - No matter what state you’re in, you’ll need to pass a home study.
 This is where a caseworker will walk through your home to make sure it’s a suitable place for a child in care.